wri/demographic-identifier/README.md

 # demographic-identifier
-Ever wondered how to engage more diversity in communications?
-This toolkit identifies gender, age and ethnic communities on Twitter with computer vision and analyzes what makes a message inclusive using neural sentence embeddings.
+Python toolkin to identify the gender, age and race of individual profiles on Twitter with computer vision and analyze demographic-level differences in topic discussions.

 ## Examples
 ![Overview of approach](https://raw.githubusercontent.com/wri/demographic-identifier/master/img/use-2.png)